YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

    -U[SER]=user-list

 Specifies that MUPIP JOURNAL processing include or exclude database updates generated by one or more users.
 You can use this qualifier to audit the actions of a particular user.
 The user-list contains names of one or more users.
 Indicate multiple users by separating the names with commas (,).
-The names may include the wildcard asterisk (*).
+The names may include the wildcard asterisk (\*).
 The entire list or each name may optionally be preceded by a minus sign (-) or a tilde (~), requiring JOURNAL to exclude database updates initiated by the specified user(s).
-When the user-list with a JOURNAL -USER does not start with a tilde (~), JOURNAL processes only database updates that are generated by explicitly named users.
-The asterisk (*) or percent (%) specification can be used for -USER qualifier.
+When the user-list with a JOURNAL USER does not start with a tilde (~), JOURNAL processes only database updates that are generated by explicitly named users.
+The asterisk (\*) or percent (%) specification can be used for USER qualifier.
 Percent (%) matches any character, and asterisk (*) matches any string (possibly zero length too).

 By default, JOURNAL processes database updates regardless of the user who initiated them.